senshastic/SenshaBot/DEVELOPING.md

         self.client = client_instance

     async def execute(self, message: discord.Message, **kwargs) -> None:
-        """ The code here that will run when the command is recieved """
+        """ The code here that will run when the command is received """
         # The command that was run
         cmd = kwargs.get("command")
         # Example of getting the command arguments (everything that follows "!cmd")